School Science Lessons

 Blue-green algae, Cyanobacteria, Phylum Cyanophyta

-Hound's tongue, (Cyanoglossum officinale), rats and mice, scaldhead, herbal medicine, but stock poison, Allantoin, Pyrrolizidine | Retronecine | herbal medicine, but stock poison | Allantoin | Pyrrolizidine | Retronecine | Boraginaceae
+Hound's tongue, (Cyanoglossum officinale), rats and mice, scaldhead, herbal medicine, Allantoin, Pyrrolizidine alkaloid stock poison | Retronecine | herbal medicine, but stock poison | Allantoin | Pyrrolizidine | Retronecine | Boraginaceae

 Australian hound's tongue, (Cynoglossum australe), Australian forget-me-not, Australia, Boraginaceae

-Cyclamen hederifolium, cyclamen, Europe, Mediterranean, Myrsinaceae
+Cyclamen hederifolium, cyclamen, Europe, Mediterranean, Myrsinaceae, (Primulaceae.)

-Cyclamen persicum, wide, reflexed petals, (houseplant), Myrsinaceae
+Cyclamen persicum, wide, reflexed petals, (houseplant), Myrsinaceae, (Primulaceae.)

 Cyclanthera explodens, exploding cucumber, Cucurbitaceae

-Honey bush, (Cyclopia intermedia), heuningbos, bergtee, mountain tea, flowers smell of honey, popular herbal tea, leaves are harvested, cut, bruised and "oxidized" until dry in the sun, South Africa, Fabaceae.
+Honey bush, (Cyclopia intermedia), honeybush, heuningbos, bergtee, mountain tea, flowers smell of honey, popular herbal tea, leaves are harvested, cut, bruised and "oxidized" until dry in the sun, South Africa, Fabaceae.

 Dried herb is sold as leaves.